Instructions for Transferring Records to the VMI Archives

 Transfers must meet one of these conditions:

 The legal retention period has expired and you would like us to handle confidential document shredding.
 The records must be eligible for immediate disposal, and you must complete a certificate of records destruction and submit it for approval when you initiate a transfer.
 Only material that requires confidential destruction should be sent for shredding.
+(The Archives does not handle shredding for ROTC departments in Kilbourne Hall).

 You have inactive or retired records of long-term historical, legal, or administrative value that must be retained permanently.
 These archival (permanent) records will be preserved in the VMI Archives.
 Do not send records that are still actively used in your office.
 Upon receipt, the archivist will review the records to confirm the need to retain them permanently.
 Transferred archival records must be organized and include an inventory.
 Please consult the Archives staff before you initiate a transfer.